Youcheng/LinuxBasics/network/RoutingTable.md

 what is a routing table
 -----------------------
 It defines a set of rules,
-and each rules tells how a packet is transmitted from the remote destination to a localhost.
+and each rules tells how a packet is transmitted from the remote destination to a localhost and vice versa.

 how to read routing table
 -------------------------